seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab01-Design-a-Governance-Solution/LabExercise-2.md

-## Instructions

 ## Exercise 2: Manage Governance via Azure Policy

-In this exercise you are going to add an assignment policy through an Azure buil-in policy and enforcing it to a storage account.
+In this exercise, you are going to add an assignment policy through an Azure buil-in policy and enforcing it to a storage account.

-In this Exercise, you will have:
+In this exercise, you will perform the following tasks:

 + Task 1: Create an Assignment through an Azure built-in Policy.
 + Task 2: Applying the Policy definition to a Storage account.